How We Began

-Founded in 1870 at Indiana Asbury (now DePauw University) in Greencastle, Ind., Kappa Alpha Theta is the first Greek-letter Fraternity known among women.
-In creating Kappa Alpha Theta, our founders were leading the way for women’s groups and for women in higher education.
-Our members are women of all ages: women who attended college in nearly every US state and Canadian province, women who live all over the world, and women with varied professions, faiths, and ethnic backgrounds.What We Do
+Founded in 1870 at Indiana Asbury (now DePauw University) in Greencastle, Ind., Kappa Alpha Theta is the first Greek-letter Fraternity for women, and our founders were among the first women to be admitted to DePauw as full college students.
+In creating Kappa Alpha Theta, our founders helped lead the way for women’s groups and for women in higher education.

 Kappa Alpha Theta is known as a leading women’s group; our ideas and programs have often been on the cutting edge.
 "Leader" is not a title conferred or an office held; as individuals and as chapters, Thetas are known for leading in our communities and on our campuses.